-Consultation: In order to seek wider support for the updated Policy it is intended to consult with a range of users.
-These groups will include the Authority's Adult, Social and Children's Services, Disability User Groups, Registered Providers, members of the Partnership Engagement Network which includes public and patient stakeholders including stakeholders in the Voluntary Sector.
-Some of this consultation will be carried out via The Big Conversation.
+Consultation: In order to seek wider views on the proposed Policy changes a consultation was undertaken with a range of users.
+These groups included the Authority's Adult, Social and Children's Services, Disability User Groups, Registered Providers, members of the Partnership Engagement Network which includes public and patient stakeholders including stakeholders in the Voluntary Sector.
+Some of this consultation was carried out via The Big Conversation.